Removing scratches from stainless steel appliances, p3

 - Fernie, British Columbia, Canada

 Hi Aysha.
 Thanks for the very interesting link.
 But you complain of there being ads on this page, while the video you suggest begins with an ad, too.
-Free services like this page or the video you suggest unfortunately cannot exist without advertisers.
+Free services like this page and the video you suggest unfortunately cannot exist without advertisers.

 I find it best when products are openly advertised, so you can decide that "it carries no weight" for you if that's the way you feel.
 Whereas when shills post with fictitious names and pose as satisfied users it is unfortunately quite impossible to tell whether a posting is really from a satisfied user or is from a shill with a fictitious name pretending to be a happy customer :-(

 Thanks again, and regards,